Conductors of the festival workshops will be:

 David lives with his wife in Borgerhout.In their spare time they enjoy walking in nature with Tor and Miss Moneypenny, their American Staffies.

 Normunds Dreģis is the artistic director and conductor of Jāzeps Medinš Riga 1st Music School chamber orchestra Armonico, Latvia.
 He is also a chief conductor and the artistic leader of the Latvian School Youth Song and Dance Celebration joint symphony orchestras (since 2015).

 Normunds Dreģis is a conductor and leader of many workshops with international youth orchestras in Latvia, Estonia and France.

 He has given concerts in Estonia, Lithuania, Finland, Poland, Germany, Austria, Switzerland, France, Italy and England.

-Normunds Dreģis is founder and president of Latvian Orchestras Association, board member of European Orchestra Federation (since 2019) and board member of the Riga Latvian Society (since 2021).
+Normunds Dreģis is founder and president of Latvian Orchestras Association, board member of European Orchestra Federation (since 2019) and an alderman of the Riga Latvian Society (since 2011).